Finitely presented simple groups and measure equivalence: Sphericity and cohomological finiteness

 \begin{thm} Let $D$ be the Davis chamber of $(W,S)$ of type $\Tilde{B}_{n,8}$. \\ $1.$ For $\s = \D_0$, $D_\s = \bigcup_{j \neq 0} D_{s_j}$ has the cohomology of an $(n-2)$-dimensional sphere. \\ $2.$ For $\s = \D$, $D_\s = D \cap \partial \D$ has the cohomology of an $(n-2)$-dimensional sphere. \\ $3.$ Let $\t \subset \D$ be the simplex such that $\D_\t = \bigcup_{i = 0}^8 \D_i$.
 The space $D_\t$ has the cohomology of a $7$-dimensional sphere.\\ $4.$ For $\t \subsetneq \s \subsetneq \D$, $D_\s$ is contractible. \end{thm}

-\begin{proof} The proof is almost the same as for $\Tilde{A}_{n,2}$: assertions 1. and 3. follow from \ref{sphere_union} while 2. and 4. need some adjustment.
-We keep the same notation as in the other proof.
-The only difference is that in order to show $D_0 \cup A_k$ has the same cohomology as $A_k$ for $k \geq 9$, one has to iterate the contractibility argument 8 times on $D_0 \cap A_k$ to show it is contractible. \end{proof}
+\begin{proof} The proof is almost the same as for $\Tilde{A}_{n,2}$: assertions 1. and 3. follow from \ref{affine_non-vanishing} while 2. and 4. need some adjustment.
+We keep the same notations as in the other proof.
+The only difference is that in order to show $D_0 \cup A_I$ has the same cohomology as $A_I$ for some non-empty $I \subseteq \{9, \ldots, n\}$, one has to show that the nerve of some cover of $D_0 \cap A_I$ by 9 elements is the boundary of a simplex of dimension 8 minus one face of codimension 1, showing that $D_0 \cap A_I$ is contractible. \end{proof}

 Thus we obtain the same corollaries for Kac-Moody groups as in the previous section.
 The complete Kac-Moody groups with Weyl group of type $\Tilde{B}_{n,8}$ have non-vanishing $L^2$-Betti numbers (for large thickness) exactly in degrees $n-1$ and $8$.
 At the level of discrete Kac-Moody groups, we obtain an infinite family of infinite finitely presented, Kazhdan, $8$-spherical, simple groups that are pairwise non-measure equivalent.
-By the Künneth formula, their $L^2$-Betti numbers vanish except in degrees $16, n+7$ and $2n-2$.
+By the Künneth formula, their $\ell^2$-Betti numbers vanish except in degrees $16, n+7$ and $2n-2$.

 One cannot have better sphericity properties for a non-affine irreducible Coxeter diagram.
 The following proposition has to be stated somewhere.
-I did not find a reference so I give the proof here.
+The author did not find a reference, so we give the proof here.

 \begin{prop} A $9$-spherical irreducible Coxeter group is either finite or affine. \end{prop}